-Relevant Stock Exchange for the Index: The Stock Exchange of Hong Kong Limited ("HKEX")

-Related Exchange: Each exchange or quotation system where trading has a material effect (as predetermined by the Calculation Agent) on the overall market for options or futures relating to the Index or the PR Index.

-Business Day, Settlement Business Day and Exchange Business Day: A "Business Day" or a "Settlement Business Day" is a day on which the SGX-ST is open for dealings in Singapore during its normal trading hours and banks are open for business in Singapore.

-An "Exchange Business Day" is a day on which the SGX-ST and the HKEX are open for dealings in Singapore and Hong Kong respectively during its normal trading hours and banks are open for business in Singapore and Hong Kong.

-Warrant Agent: The Central Depository (Pte) Limited ("CDP")

-Clearing System: CDP

-Fees and Charges: Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
+Business Day, Settlement Business Day and Exchange Business Day: A " Business Day " or a " Settlement Business Day " is a day on which the SGX-ST is open for dealings in Singapore during its normal trading hours and banks are open for business in Singapore.
+An " Exchange Business Day " is a day on which the SGX-ST and the HKEX are open for dealings in Singapore and Hong Kong respectively during its normal trading hours and banks are open for business in Singapore and Hong Kong.
+Warrant Agent: The Central Depository (Pte) Limited (" CDP ") Clearing System: CDP Fees and Charges: Normal transaction and brokerage fees shall apply to the trading of the Certificates on the SGX-ST. Investors should note that they may be required to pay stamp taxes or other documentary charges in accordance with the laws and practices of the country where the Certificates are transferred.
 Investors who are in any doubt as to their tax position should consult their own independent tax advisers.
 In addition, investors should be aware that tax regulations and their application by the relevant taxation authorities change from time to time.
 Accordingly, it is not possible to predict the precise tax treatment which will apply at any given time.
 Investors holding position overnight would also be required to bear the Management Fee and Gap Premium, which are calculated daily and applied to the value of the Certificates, as well as certain costs embedded within the Leverage Inverse Strategy including the Stock Borrowing Cost and Rebalancing Cost.
 The Management Fee may be increased up to a maximum of 3% p.a. on giving one month's notice to investors in accordance with the terms and conditions of the Certificates.
 Any increase in the Management Fee will be announced on the SGXNET.

-Further Information: Please refer to the website at dlc.socgen.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing level of the Index on the previous trading day, the Air Bag Trigger Level for each trading day and the Management Fee and Gap Premium.
+Further Information: Please refer to the website at dlc.socgen.com for more information on the theoretical closing price of the Certificates on the previous trading day, the closing price of the Underlying Stock on the previous trading day, the Air Bag Trigger Price for each trading day and the Management Fee and Gap Premium.